Kytuzian/History-Generator/planned.md

 - Generals
 - Judges
 - Heroes (achilles, cu chulainn, odysseus, et cetera)
+    - Fights between heroes to decide the outcome of battles, rather than fighting the whole battle
-- People should live in cities, rather than just existing in the nation
+- Notable People should live in cities, rather than just existing in the nation

 #Military
 - Officers (centurions, colonels, whatever)